 Disability Administration in Higher Education, Post-Baccalaureate Certificate

-Saint Louis University's graduate certificate program in disability administration in higher education provides a 15-credit credential for student affairs professionals and community organization workers to acquire the knowledge and skills necessary to administer programs required by law and serve the needs of individuals with disabilities.
+Saint Louis University's graduate certificate program in disability administration in higher education provides a 15-credit-hour certificate for student affairs professionals and community organization workers.
+The SLU program allows students to acquire the knowledge and skills necessary to administer programs required by law and serve the needs of individuals with disabilities.

 Curriculum Overview

-The 15-credit, five-course program is based on essential topics and includes an overview of disability in higher education, administrative strategies for this specific population, social justice theory as related to disability, media and disability, and universal design in higher education and society.
+The 15-credit-hour, five-course program is based on essential topics and includes an overview of disability in higher education, administrative strategies for working with the disabled college student population, disability social justice, media and disability, and universal design in higher education and society.

 Social Justice Framework